Is whitening safe?

 What is take-home whitening?

 Cross Plains Dental offers a take-home whitening kit that is custom made to fit your teeth.
 At the first appointment we take upper and lower impressions of the teeth that are used to fabricate the whitening trays.
-As soon as a day later, you will have a whitening kit that includes your trays, a case for your trays, and 4 tubes of gel.
+As soon as a day later, you will have a whitening kit that includes your trays, a case for your trays, and the whitening gel.
 We will go over instructions with you including how to place the gel in the trays, how long to wear trays, and when to do touch-ups.

 How long does it take to whiten teeth?

 Results will vary.
 Some teeth whiten dramatically in just a few days, while others can take a few weeks.
 The majority of people whiten within 1-2 weeks.
 Teeth that have more of a yellow color whiten better than gray.
-Gray enamel similar to that of Tetracycline (antibiotic) staining is more difficult to bleach and can take a few months to achieve results.
+Gray enamel similar to that of Tetracycline (antibiotic) staining is more difficult to whiten and can take a few months to achieve results.

 Will whitening gel lighten my veneers, crowns and resin fillings?